Dynamical Linear Bandits: Introduction

-The \emph{joint} consideration of each funnel phase is a fundamental step towards an optimal investment solution, while considering the advertising campaigns/platforms \emph{independently} leads to sub-optimal solutions.
+The \emph{joint} consideration of each funnel phase is a fundamental step towards an optimal investment solution while considering the advertising campaigns/platforms \emph{independently} leads to sub-optimal solutions.
 Consider, for instance, a simplified version of the funnel with two types of campaigns: \emph{awareness} (\ie impression) ads and \emph{conversion} ads.
-The first kind of ad aims at improving the brand awareness, while the latter aims at creating the actual conversion.
-If we evaluate the performances in terms of conversions only, we will observe that impression ads are not instantaneously effective in creating conversions, so we will be tempted to reduce the budget invested in such a campaign.
-However, this approach is clearly sub-optimal because impression ads increase the chance to convert when a conversion ad is shown after the impression~\citep[\eg][]{hoban2015effects}.
+The first kind of ad aims at improving brand awareness, while the latter aims at creating the actual conversion.
+If we evaluate the performances in terms of conversions only, we will discover that impression ads are not instantaneously effective in creating conversions, so we will be tempted to reduce the budget invested in such a campaign.
+However, this approach is sub-optimal because impression ads increase the chance to convert when a conversion ad is shown after the impression~\citep[\eg][]{hoban2015effects}.
 In addition, the effect of some ads, especially impression ads delivered via television, may be delayed.
 It has been demonstrated~\citep{olivier2014modeling} that users remember advertising over time in a vanishing way, leading to consequences that non-dynamical models cannot capture.
-It is worth noting that this kind of interplay comprises more general scenarios than the simple reward delay, including when the interaction is governed by a dynamics \emph{hidden} to the observer.
+This kind of interplay comprises more general scenarios than the simple reward delay, including the case where the interaction is governed by a dynamics \emph{hidden} to the observer.